-Take the oil-based paint to a disposal / recycling center in your community or near you.
-To find one, call your city hall or try this website for earth911.com.
-Type in the word “paint and... your zip code in the appropriate boxes for a list of sites that will accept your paint.
+Take the oil-based paint to a disposal/recycling center in your community or near you.
+To find one, call your city hall or try earth911.com.
+Type in the word “paint and your zip code in the appropriate boxes for a list of sites that will accept your paint.

 Disposal of Paint Cans

-A completely dry paint can that contained oil-based or latex-based paint may be disposed of in the trash or in your community’s recycling program, if you have one, and if they accept paint cans.
+Completely dry paint can that contained oil-based or latex-based paint may be disposed of in the trash or your community’s recycling program if you have one, and if they accept paint cans.